kumikodev/Devo-Bot/README.md

 ____

-Welcome to the Offical Devo Bot Github Repo! 🎉 🎉
+Welcome to the Official Devo Bot Github Repo! 🎉 🎉

 ### Q & A
 ----